k-b-e-m/Shogi/src/test/TestList.md

   **Done**
+* [OK] When Morty checks If he can promote a pawn, he can't because he is not on Ricks side of the board.
+* [OK] When Mortys Rook moves within the 3 rows of Ricks Side The Rook Can Be Promoted.
+* [OK] When Ricks Silver Is Within The 3 rows on Mortys Side, The Pawn can be Promoted.
 * [OK] When a queen is placed the threatmap is updated correctly.
 * [OK] When a bishop is placed the threatmap is updated correctly.
 * [OK] A bishop cannot move through pieces